-PO Box 6167 Slough SL1 0EH
+PO Box 6806 Wolverhampton WV1 9WJ

-- 3. The Legal Ombudsman can normally only investigate a complaint if it has already been through your own complaints procedures.
+The Legal Ombudsman can normally only investigate a complaint if it has already been through your own complaints procedures.
 If the ombudsman receives a complaint concerning you/the body which has not been through your complaints process, it will be referred to you to be dealt with in the first instance.
-It is therefore acceptable for you to include the following terms in any complaints procedure, - "Unless it agrees there are good reasons not to do so, the Legal Ombudsman will expect you to allow us to consider and respond to your complaint in accordance with the procedure set out above, before they will consider it." - 4.
-The Legal Ombudsman can accept complaints up to 1 year from the date of the act/omission or 1 year from when the complainant should have known about the issue.
-The complainant may also refer their complaint to the Legal Ombudsman if your own complaints process has taken 8 or more weeks to complete. - The Legal Ombudsman's jurisdiction covers service-related complaints; the ombudsman will refer any conduct-related complaints to the CLC. - 6.
+It is therefore acceptable for you to include the following terms in any complaints procedure,

+"Unless it agrees there are good reasons not to do so, the Legal Ombudsman will expect you to allow us to consider and respond to your complaint in accordance with the procedure set out above, before they will consider it."

+- 4. The Legal Ombudsman can accept complaints up to 1 year from the date of the act/omission or 1 year from when the complainant should have known about the issue.
+The complainant may also refer their complaint to the Legal Ombudsman if your own complaints process has taken 8 or more weeks to complete. - 5.
+The Legal Ombudsman's jurisdiction covers service-related complaints; the

+- ombudsman will refer any conduct-related complaints to the CLC. - 6.
 The Legal Ombudsman will charge a case fee (currently £400) if the complaint is upheld following a formal determination.

-Complaints Guidance (Version 1.1) In force from: 28 May 2024

-Requirements of the Code
+Requirements of the Complaints Code

 - 1. Should your response timescales be shorter than those identified in the Code we would not require you to alter them. - 2.
 Provision must be made for complaints to be made by any 'reasonable means'; determination as to what constitutes 'reasonable' is at your own discretion, taking into account the body's size, profile and clients, though we would expect the minimum provision to be in person, telephone and by letter.
 NB.
 Bodies may wish to also provide Customer Feedback Forms and provide for complaints to be made via the body's website. - 3.
-For the avoidance of doubt, item 4 of the Code (CoC P6e), requires that all stages of the complaints procedure are free; should the Legal Ombudsman not uphold a complaint escalated to it, the body cannot charge the client for any costs it incurs in investigating that complaint and its handling of it.
+For the avoidance of doubt, item 2 of the Code, requires that all stages of the complaints procedure are free; should the Legal Ombudsman not uphold a complaint escalated to it, the body cannot charge the client for any costs it incurs in investigating that complaint and its handling of it.